 Second, shepherds foreshadowed the Savior’s role as the Good Shepherd.
 Shepherds always keep one eye open for predators sneaking up on their gullible sheep.
 They would go to any length to protect their flock, which sometimes may turn fatal.
 God’s eternal plan was that Jesus would give His life for us, just as the shepherds would have done for their sheep.
 The angels announced the birth of Christ to those who symbolized this mission.

 Third, God despises proud people and exalts the humble.
 The religious leaders were proud, arrogant, smug, and full of prejudice, while the shepherds were coarse and unlearned men.
 The Pharisees, Sadducees, and the priestly leadership thought highly of themselves and loved religious laws and traditions more than they loved God.
 They probably would not have been very excited and overwhelmed if God chose to reveal the great secret to them.
 They would have thought that they deserved to hear the extraordinary news first.
 When shepherds heard the good news, they were amazed, humbled, exuberant, and filled with joy.
 They felt honored that they were chosen to hear and share the glad news of the birth of Christ.

-This Christmas story about the birth of Jesus is found in the gospel of Luke in the Bible.
-The Christmas story reminds us of the love and the plan of salvation that God has for us.
-The first Christmas story (or the nativity story) about the birth of Jesus Christ helps us learn about the uniqueness and goodness of the birth of Jesus.
+This story about the birth of Jesus is found in the gospel of Luke in the Bible.
+The story reminds us of the love and the plan of salvation that God has for us.
+The nativity story about the birth of Jesus Christ helps us learn about the uniqueness and goodness of the birth of Jesus.
 We should celebrate the birth of Jesus throughout the year in our hearts and minds.